Political repression of cyber-dissidents: Bangladesh

 International organisations, including Human Rights Watch, Amnesty International, Reporters without Borders and the Committee to Protect Journalists have condemned the imprisonment of bloggers and the climate of fear for journalists.

 The head of Reporters without Borders Asia-Pacific commented on the murder of writer Avijit Roy noting "It is unacceptable for [police] to spend so much time searching news outlets, arresting journalists, censoring news and investigating bloggers, when the many attacks on bloggers are still unpunished."

 Vietnam

 Nguyen Vu Binh was imprisoned for writing about violations of human rights, and Truong Quoc Huy was arrested for discussing political reforms in an Internet chat room.
 Nguyen Vu Binh was released in June 2007.

 Pakistan

 In January 2017, four bloggers known for their anti-religious and pro-democracy activism went missing.
 Altogether, their disappearances alarmed secular liberals involved in social activism in Pakistan.

 United States

-Australian whistleblower, activist and founder of WikiLeaks Julian Assange became a dissident after publishing secret documents that proved American war crimes in Afghanistan and Iraq.
+Australian whistleblower, activist and founder of WikiLeaks, Julian Assange, became a dissident after publishing secret documents that he alleged proved American war crimes in Afghanistan and Iraq.